-Oil Pressure Warning Light/Horn
+Oil Pressure Warning Light

-The oil pressure warning light and horn signal indicate that engine oil pressure is below the safe operating level [below 3 to 5 PSI (21 to 34 kPa)].
+The oil pressure warning light indicates that engine oil pressure is below the safe operating level [below 3 to 5 PSI (21 to 34 kPa)].
 This light (and warning horn) will come on when the ignition is turned ON, but should go off after the engine is started.
 If the light fails to come on when the ignition switch is turned ON, it could indicate a burned out bulb.
-If the light comes on during engine operation, stop the engine immediately and correct the source of the problem before further engine operation
+If the light comes on during engine operation, stop the engine immediately and correct the source of the problem before further engine operation.